 A short reflection on what Africa means to me

 Beryl Markham wrote “There are as many Africa’s as there are books about Africa.
 And there are as many books about Africa as you could read in a leisurely lifetime”.
-Today, sitting in the departure terminal of the Windhoek airport, I came upon an article noting the passing of Polish journalist Ryszard Kapuscinski—author of my personal favorite book about Africa (narrowly edging out Marham’s ‘West With The Night’) which is called ‘Shadow Of The Sun’.
+Today, sitting in the departure terminal of the Windhoek airport, I came upon an article noting the passing of Polish journalist Ryszard Kapuscinski—author of one of my favorite books about Africa (narrowly edging out Marham’s ‘West With The Night’) which is called ‘Shadow Of The Sun’.
 Kapuscinski actually died in January, but I missed the news at that time.

 Being in Africa, and reflecting on its significance in my life, seems only to confuse me more.
 There is so much that I don’t understand about my attraction to this continent.
-Even while I look forward to being home with my friends and Mandela, I feel a great sadness about leaving.
+Even while I look forward to being home with my friends, family, and Mandela, I feel a great sadness about leaving.
 I always feel despondent and even desperate as my departure nears.
 And after five years of living in and visiting Namibia, I don’t understand it any more today than I did when I first arrived in December of 2002.

-Perhaps in the end the answers don’t matter much.
+Perhaps in the end, the answers don’t matter much.
 Maybe it’s enough to experience the joy of a journey so clearly marked as my own.
 Perhaps the answers are so deeply encoded in my DNA that there is no answer that my mind can comprehend.
 It’s the simplest things that elude explanation at times.